This article is 3301 worded

 1. System matrix for thick lens

-Its a cupcake to realize how to draw the paraxial ray diagram for a thick lens system, now that we understood in good detail how we can do it for a general traversal of the light ray in terms of translation and refraction, described here.
+Its a cupcake to realize how to draw the paraxial ray diagram for a thick lens system, now that we understood in good detail how we can do it for a general traversal of the light ray in terms of translation and refraction, in lecture V, already linked twice. ( this will be the last time I promise )

-Let the ray incident on the lens, strike the first surface at P with coordinates and emerge at Q with coordinates where and are optical direction cosines as we defined in lecture — V, here.
+Let the ray incident on the lens, strike the first surface at P with coordinates and emerge at Q with coordinates where and are the optical direction cosines as we defined in lecture — V.

-As we can easily see the ray undergoes two refractions — one at P and one at Q, and one translation through thickness , from P to Q — with a paraxial assumption in medium with refractive index .
+As we can easily see the ray undergoes two refractions — one at P and one at Q, and one translation through thickness , from P to Q — with a paraxial assumption in the medium, with refractive index .

 For a thin lens we can safely assume the limiting thick lens whose thickness goes to zero: .
 This way — by approximating it from the thick lens, we do not lose any generality, that we would lose if a thin lens were to be considered a priori with the condition: .